A Helpful List of Wire Harness Terms

 Wire Harness Terms and Definitions

 American Wire Gage (AWG) – A standard system for designating wire diameter.
-Primarily used in the U.S.
+However, it is primarily used in the U.S.

-Braid – Woven bare metallic or tinned copper wire used as shielding for wires and cables and as ground wire for batteries or heavy industrial equipment.
-Also, a woven fibrous protective outer covering over a conductor or cable.
+Braid – Woven bare metallic or tinned copper wire used as shielding for wires and cables.
+Also, as ground wire.
+This ground wire is for batteries or heavy industrial equipment.
+In addition to, a woven fibrous protective outer covering over a conductor or cable.

-Coaxial Cable – A cable consisting of two cylindrical conductors with a common axis separated by a dielectric.
+Coaxial Cable – A cable consisting of two cylindrical conductors.
+The two conductors share a common axis.
+However, the axis is separated by a dielectric.

-Conductor – An uninsulated wire or the conductor of an insulated wire suitable for carrying electrical current.
+Conductor – An uninsulated wire.
+Also, the conductor of an insulated wire suitable for carrying electrical current.

-Connector – A device used to physically and electrically join two or more conductors.
+Connector – A device used to electrically join two or more conductors.
+This is in addition to, physically joining the conductors.

-Contact – The conducting part of a connector that acts with another such part to complete or break a circuit.
+Contact – The conducting part of a connector.
+Therefore, acts with another such part to complete or break a circuit.

 Crimp – Final configuration of a terminal barrel formed by the compression of terminal barrel and wire.